-Risk Level of Mitigation Risk Impacts of COVID-19 Medium The development of current and future budgets has been (immediate, medium modelled and assumptions are constantly reviewed.
-Active and long term) monitoring of financial performance.
-Failure to close asset Medium Monitor and seek new grants opportunities for renewal and management gap upgrade work.
+Risk Level of Risk Mitigation Impacts of COVID-19 (immediate, medium and long term) Medium The development of current and future budgets has been modelled and assumptions are constantly reviewed.
+Active monitoring of financial performance.
+Failure to close asset management gap Medium Monitor and seek new grants opportunities for renewal and upgrade work.
 Development of a comprehensive asset plan in line with the LG Act 2020, covering all assets categories.
-Lower rate cap Medium Financial levers adjusted to ensure Council is financially (lower than CPI) sustainable.
+Lower rate cap (lower than CPI) Medium Financial levers adjusted to ensure Council is financially sustainable.
 Service reviews if required.
-EBA outcomes could Medium EBA to link with CPI and any upward deviation to be subjected to be greater than CPI efficiencies in operational expenses elsewhere.
-Caravan Park Medium Review of caravan park operations for a more effective and revenue downturn efficient management model.
+EBA outcomes could be greater than CPI Medium EBA to link with CPI and any upward deviation to be subjected to efficiencies in operational expenses elsewhere.
+Caravan Park revenue downturn Medium Review of caravan park operations for a more effective and efficient management model.
 Additional investments in caravan parks to enhance revenue potential.
-Not realising full Medium Implement proper governance framework including progress benefits of current tracking framework with report to Council and Executive team. initiatives to achieve efficiency improvements (new organisational structure, new corporate system( Future unfunded Low Monitors the Vested Benefits index on a quarterly basis to avoid defined benefits material shortfall calls.
-Maintain a separate reserve to manage any superannuation call potential impact. occurring
+Not realising full benefits of current initiatives to achieve efficiency improvements (new organisational structure, new corporate system(Medium Implement proper governance framework including progress tracking framework with report to Council and Executive team.
+Future unfunded defined benefits superannuation call occurring Low Monitors the Vested Benefits index on a quarterly basis to avoid material shortfall calls.
+Maintain a separate reserve to manage any potential impact.